elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-3-implement-and-maintain-complex-drs-solutions.md

 >
 > **Procedure**
 >
-> 1. Click the Enter Standby Mode command on the host&#8217;s Summary tab in the vSphere Client.
+> 1. Click the Enter Standby Mode command on the host's Summary tab in the vSphere Client.
 This action powers down the host.
-> 2. Try to bring the host out of standby mode by clicking the Power Oncommand on the host&#8217;s Summary tab.
+> 2. Try to bring the host out of standby mode by clicking the Power Oncommand on the host's Summary tab.
 > 3. Observe whether or not the host successfully powers back on.
 > 4. For any host that fails to exit standby mode successfully, select the host in the cluster Settings dialog box’s Host Options page and change its Power Management setting to Disabled.
 >